On the Convergence of the Self-Consistent Field Iteration in Kohn-Sham Density Functional Theory: Global Convergence of the SCF Iteration

 \section{Global Convergence of the SCF Iteration}

 In this section, we prove global convergence of the SCF iteration based on the reduction of the total energy functional between two consecutive iterates.
-Suppose that $X\in\mathcal{O}^{n\times k}$ is an arbitrary feasible point of \eqref{prob:minKS}, and $Y$ is obtained from the SCF iteration at $X$.
-Namely, the columns of $Y$ are the eigenvectors associated with the $k$ smallest eigenvectors of $H(X)$.
+Suppose that $X\in\mathcal{O}^{n\times k}$ is an arbitrary feasible point of \eqref{prob:minKS}, and $Y$ is obtained from running one SCF iteration with $X$ as the starting point.
+Namely, the columns of $Y$ are the eigenvectors associated with the $k$ smallest eigenvalues of $H(X)$.
+Such a $Y$ is not unique because the linear eigenvalue problem is invariant with respect to the orthogonal transformation.
 Let $U\Sigma V\zz$ be the singular value decomposition of $X\zz Y$, where $U,V\in\mathcal{O}^{k\times k}$.
-Then it follows from \eqref{eq:dcteq} that $\bY\triangleq YVU\zz$ satisfies
+Then it follows from \eqref{eq:dcteq} that $\bY:= YVU\zz$ satisfies

-Since the linear eigenvalue problem is invariant with respect to the orthogonal transformation, we have $E(Y)=E(\bY)$ and $\bY$ is also the solution of the SCF iteration at $X$.
+Due to the invariance, $\bY$ is also a solution to the linear eigenvalue problem in the SCF iteration starting from $X$ and $E(Y)=E(\bY)$.
 For simplicity of notation, we call $\bY$ as the closest SCF iterate obtained from $X$ under the Chordal 2-norm.

 The second-order Taylor expansion of $E(Y)$ at $X$ gives